As a woman drinks water in a glass, her hair turns into flowing water.

 • frequent trips to the bathroom

-I get that pure water is tasteless and makes you pee, but when you are fighting to extend your life, wouldn't you do everything possible to make it easier for your body to recover from each chemotherapy treatment?
+I get that pure water is tasteless and makes you pee, but when you are fighting to extend your life, why not do everything possible to recovery from chemotherapy treatments easier?

 Use a straw or add fresh fruit